-As both ovaries and the uterus (womb) are removed, this will result in immediate loss of fertility.
-At any age, having the ovaries removed can affect the way a woman feels about herself.
+If both ovaries and the uterus (womb) are removed, this will result in immediate loss of fertility.
+At any age, having to have your ovaries removed can affect the way a woman feels about herself.
 The loss of fertility can have a huge impact, but reactions to this are personal and individual.
 You may feel the need to ensure that you have explored all the issues and any other options that may be available to you.

-It is important that you have the opportunity to discuss these issues and feelings with your clinical nurse specialist before your operation and you are offered support afterwards.
+It is important that you have the opportunity to discuss these issues and feelings with your Macmillan gynaecology oncology clinical nurse specialist before your operation and you are offered support afterwards.